 In wintertime, the days are short and the nights are long and dark in the Nordics.
 Along with the delicious food and revitalising saunas, one of the biggest draws at this time of year is the aurora borealis.

-To help you make the most of the experience, we’ve compiled our best tips on how to see the northern lights.
-If this natural phenomenon is on your bucket list, read on to learn about where and when to go and what to bring along.
+To help you make the most of the experience, we’ve compiled these tips on how you can see the northern lights.
+So if this natural phenomenon is on your wish list, read on to learn about where to go, when to travel and what to pack.

 Quick intro to the northern lights

-Also called aurora borealis, the northern lights may look magical, but is, in fact, caused by solar storms and giant flares from the sun, which send blasts of charged particles towards our planet.
+Also called the aurora borealis, the northern lights look magical.
+In fact, they're caused by solar storms and giant flares from the sun, which send blasts of charged particles towards our planet.

-When these particles enter into our atmosphere, the result is the glowing colours we know as the northern lights.
-They can take on various shapes, movements, colour and even brightness.
-As you may see in many photos, the most common colour is green, followed by red and violet hues.
+When these particles enter Earth's atmosphere, the glowing colours we know as the northern lights are the result.
+These displays can take on different shapes, movements, colours and brightness.
+And, as you may know the most common colour is green, followed by red and violet hues.

-This all depends on the solar activity.
-Because of that, it requires a lot of luck to witness the auroras in the night sky.
-Generally, as you’ll read below, you’ll need to be in the right location, at the right time with good meteorological conditions.
+All of these factors depend on the solar activity.
+Because of that, it requires a lot of luck to glimpse the aurora in the night sky.
+As you’ll read below, you’ll need to be in the right place, at the right time with good meteorological conditions.
 And you’ll need patience!

-Always remember that the northern lights are truly a gift of nature and sightings cannot be guaranteed.
+Always remember that the northern lights are a natural spectacle and sightings cannot be guaranteed.

 Here are our top northern lights viewing tips:

 1. Visit in winter

-One of the best northern lights tips you’ll get is definitely to visit during the wintertime.
-The northern lights are visible mainly during the northern hemisphere winter, which is between October and March.
+One of the best northern lights tips you’ll get is to visit during wintertime.
+The northern lights are visible during the northern hemisphere's winter, which is between October and March.

-During those months, Northern Europe experiences dark nights.
-As opposed to the summer when the days are long, at this time of year the sun will set early.
-This gives you plenty of time to go chasing the auroras in the dark.
+During these months, Northern Europe experiences dark nights.
+Compared to summer, when the days are long, at this time of year the sun sets early.
+This gives you plenty of hours of darkness to chase the aurora borealis.